Data protection in the European Consumer Centres Network

 • Contact persons in ADR entities (ADR representatives);

-The personal data collected and further processed are:
+The personal data collected and further processed may include:

 a) For Consumers: